Schedule

 A single tooth implant cost can vary based on your needs, your jawbone health and the materials used.
 Your care team is here to guide you through each step so you can plan your care with confidence.

-• Costs vary based on bone support, grafting needs, materials and added visits.
+• Final cost can vary based on bone support, grafting needs, implant materials and any added visits

-• Insurance may cover some services, but rarely the full implant.
+• Insurance may help cover certain services like extractions or crowns but rarely the full implant

-• Aspen Dental offers third-party financing, accepts many insurance plans and provides a membership savings plan.
+• Aspen Dental offers flexible 3rd-party financing, accepts many insurance plans and provides a membership savings plan to help make care more affordable

 1This average price of a single tooth dental implant is an approximation based on 2026 internal data and may not reflect the actual cost you will encounter due to individual factors.
 Price range varies from $3,158 to $6,533.
 For location specific pricing, please click here.